Preparing for Conference

 • Reminders and Tips

-> Business casual clothing is recommended
+> Business casual attire is recommended

-> Bring a water bottle to refill throughout the day
+> Bring a refillable water bottle.

-> Your list of questions
+> Bring your list of questions.

 • Conference Ticket Includes

-• Name Badge
+• -Name Badge

-Attendee Bag
+-Attendee Bag

-Attendee T-Shirt
+-Attendee T-Shirt

-Printed Program
+-Printed Program

-Continental Breakfast
+-Continental Breakfast

 For more information about the Pre-Health Conference at UC Davis, explore the website and stay connected on our social media.